ctu-fgis/2020-a-gisquick-doc/user-manual/project-publishing.rst

 Experimental publishing
 -----------------------
-Another so-called 'experimental' option how to publish project is desscribed in this part.
+Another so-called 'experimental' option how to publish project is described in this part.
 Firstly, click on ``Publish`` button which is situated next to the ``Upload`` button in the user's project page.
 It allows to publish a project directly from QGIS.
 In order to use this alternative, QGIS plugin needs to be